Complete Technical Specifications

 1. TVS Jupiter 125 — The 16-Inch King

-If one scooter defined the big-wheel scooty segment in India, it’s the TVS Jupiter 125.
-Its 16-inch front wheel is the largest in the commuter scooter class and delivers a noticeably smoother, more planted ride than anything in its price range.
+Overview: The 16-inch front wheel is the largest in the commuter scooter class and delivers a noticeably smoother, more planted ride.

 - Segment-first Bluetooth connectivity